 Community and Professional Involvement

-Diversity in the legal profession and community involvement are important to Mr. Protas.
-He actively contributes to Marshall, Gerstein & Borun’s diversity and pro bono committees, and participates in the Firm’s marketing and community outreach efforts, particularly in the LGBT community.
-Mr. Protas joined the Board of the Directors for the National LGBT Bar Association in 2010, and currently serves as President of the Association’s Board of Directors.
+Diversity in the legal profession and community involvement are important to Jeremy.
+He actively contributes to Marshall Gerstein’s Diversity and Pro Bono committees, and participates in the firm’s marketing and community outreach efforts, particularly in the LGBT community.
+Jeremy served on the Board of Directors for the National LGBT Bar Association from 2010-2017, and served as the Association’s President in 2015.